petfinder-com/petfinder-js-sdk/docs/authentication.md

   });
 ```

-If you have an access-token, you can simply add it to the authenticate, as follows:
+If you have an access token, you can add it via the authenticate method, as follows:

 ```js
 client.authenticate("my-access-token");
 ```

-Alternatively, a way to quickly authenticate for API calls can be done as follows:
+You can also add the access token when creating the client as follows:

 ```js
 import { Client } from "@petfinder/petfinder-js";